Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of gain phase(data) vs frequency for the final bandpass solution table on plotms.*

-At this point, we should be able to see the line features in plotms upon plotting the target field amp (corrected) vs channel and averaging in time, scan and baselines.
-This helps us determine the channel number where line is present and to choose a bunch of channels containing the entire line width to be used later in self calibration to avoid cleaning of these channels.
+At this point, we should be able to see the spectral line features in plotms in the visibility domain upon plotting the target field amp (corrected) vs channel and averaging in time, scan and baselines.
+This helps us determine the channel number where the line is present and to choose a bunch of channels containing the entire line width to be used later in self-calibration to avoid cleaning these channels and potentially erasing the line features.

 .. figure:: /images/specline/postbpassavgtimebl.png
    :alt: Screenshot of the plotms after final bpass amp (corrected) vs chan with time and baseline averaging